zkxs/stationeers/generic/hardsuit/README.md

    The developers think this bug is interesting and makes hot planets more difficult, so they are leaving it in (for now).

+## Bugs

+### The "Three Clicks" bug

+For some reason my filtering stuff is happening across two ticks:

+1. Filter turns on
+2. Release turns off and target is set to 202 kPa
+3. time passes
+4. Filter turns off, release turns on, target set to 101 kPa